rpcapd-linux/rpcapd-linux/README.md

 Root privileges are needed to capture the interfaces.

-There are two ways to connect from a Windows box.
-One is to use GUI in Wireshark *Capture Options* dialog, but it's not cool and sometimes causes rpcapd child process to segfault during interface discovery.
+There are two ways to connect from a Windows box:
+  1. Use GUI in Wireshark *Capture Options* dialog.
+Tested on Wireshark 1.7.1.

-Other way is to invoke wireshark from commnd line:
+  2. Invoke wireshark from commnd line specifying capture interface directly:

     wireshark -k -i rpcapd://<capture_box_ip>:<rpcapd_port>/<interface_to_capture>